Last Updated on February 26, 2021 by Nina Ahmedow

 Veganized Italian Dishes

-After exploring the city some more and listening to a free concert, we decided to have dinner at a another restaurant I am adding to this vegan Bologna guide called Un’Altra Idea.
+After exploring the city some more and listening to a free concert, we decided to have dinner at another restaurant I am adding to this Bologna vegan guide called Un’Altra Idea.
 This place is owned by a couple with a young toddler and has a bit of a hippie vibe to it.
 There’s a lot of seating available and all sorts of decorations on the wall, from local artists’ drawings to hand-painted corners that brighten up the interior.

 The best thing about Un’Altra Idea is definitely the friendliness of the owners.
 They are so kind and helpful, and you can tell that they really care about providing vegan options in the city.
 To go for a more Italian experience, I ordered the risotto while Alfonso chose a pasta dish.
 I also had